All Episodes

 Remember?

-You might not be able to move.
+You might not be able to move because cold weather wreaks havoc on batteries.

-Here's a pull quote.
+Here's a pool quote.

-The subsidized market niche, this subsidized market niche, the electric car, is just one well publicized malfunction away from disaster.
+The subsidized market niche, this subsidized market niche, the electric car, is just one well-publicized malfunction away from disaster.

-Perhaps a volt battery will overheat and burst into flames, as some computer batteries have been known to do.
+Perhaps a Volt battery will overheat and burst into flames, as some computer batteries have been known to do.

-Or maybe a leaf driver will suffer frostbite while stuck in the next blizzard.
+Or maybe a LEAF driver will suffer frostbite while stuck in the next blizzard.

 Let's just hope one of his neighbors pulls over to help him out.